taehokim20/LLMem/README.md

 The dataset used is alpaca data (https://github.com/tatsu-lab/stanford_alpaca), which is 52K instruction-following data.

 # Abstract
 Fine-tuning pre-trained LLMs with limited hardware faces memory constraints.
 Several distributed fine-tuning methods have been proposed to alleviate memory constraints.
 However, we do not know which method is the best for fast fine-tuning while avoiding out-of-memory in a given environment.
-We propose \systemName\ that estimates the memory consumption when applying distributed fine-tuning methods to multiple GPUs and informs the optimal method and batch size.
+We propose LLMem, which estimates the memory consumption when applying distributed fine-tuning methods to multiple GPUs and informs the optimal method and batch size.
 We complete the memory estimation before fine-tuning based on the basic structure of transformer-based decoder models and the memory usage distribution of each method.
-The experimental results show that \systemName\ can select the optimal method based on the memory estimation results.
+The experimental results show that LLMem estimates peak GPU memory on a single GPU with error rates of up to 1.6\%.
+In addition, when applying distributed fine-tuning methods to LLMs with more than a billion parameters on multiple GPUs, it shows an average error rate of 3.0\%.

 # How to set up
 ## cuda-11.7